Long-term care homes face many challenges trying to build and redevelop.

 There is no time to waste because licenses for many of these homes expire in 2025.
 The action needed also includes municipalities who need to provide planning and building approvals for new and redeveloped not-for-profit and private long-term care homes that fall under their jurisdiction.

-Data show that almost 43,000 people in Ontario are currently waiting for long-term care.
+Data show that more than 45,000 people in Ontario are currently waiting for long-term care.
 Given the growing seniors’ population, by 2029, we will be looking at a waiting list of 48,000 – even with the new beds that are being built.

 Impacts to local communities.